BrokenSource/DepthFlow/website/docs/inputs.md

 !!! info "Matching aspect ratios isn't required, coordinates are absolute."

+### Formats

-There are two main formats for depthmaps; values can either be in a normalized range (0-1) or in real-world units (meters, feet, etc.) and/or multiples:
+There are two main formats for depthmaps:

 - **Near is white**: Seen on the image above, and what the depthflow math expects.
 - **Near is dark**: Inverse of the above, where near points are darker.

+### Units

+And also three main types of values:

+- **Metric**: Values represent real-world distances, in meters, feet, etc.
+- **Relative**: Values can only be compared against each other reliably.
+- **Normalized**: Values are in a 0-1 range, loses proportions.

-DepthFlow uses normalized values in its [:octicons-device-camera-video-16: Camera](./camera.md) parameters.
+DepthFlow uses _normalized_, _near is white_ values in its [:octicons-device-camera-video-16: Camera](./camera.md) parameters.